Jamie Guy: Career

-Colchester United
+Colchester United and first convictions

-Guy grew up in the East End of London and studied at Eastbrook Comprehensive School – also the school of Tony Adams and Paul Konchesky.
-A former under-15 player at West Ham United, he joined the Colchester United youth team, turning professional at the club in 2004.
-At the start of the 2004–05 season, Guy joined non-league Tiptree United on a one-month loan.
-He came through the ranks at parent club Colchester to make his senior debut at Layer Road in a 1–0 defeat to Blackpool on 5 February 2005.
-He replaced Sam Stockley on 82 minutes.
-Three weeks later he played the last two minutes of a 2–0 defeat away at Hull City, this time coming on for Gareth Williams.
+Guy was born in Barking.
+He joined the Colchester United youth team, turning professional at the club in 2004.
+At the start of the 2004–05 season, Guy joined non-League Tiptree United on a one-month loan.
+He returned to parent club Colchester to make his senior debut at Layer Road in a 1–0 defeat to Blackpool on 5 February 2005 as an 82nd-minute substitute.
+Three weeks later he played the last two minutes of a 2–0 defeat away at Hull City.

-Starting the 2005–06 with a couple of late minute appearances, Guy joined Gravesend & Northfleet on loan for October.
-Coming on for Kim Grant 65 minutes into a 2–2 draw with York City at Stonebridge Road, he played no further part of the club's Conference National campaign.
-Back with Colchester, he got his first start in a League Trophy game at Milton Keynes Dons, though made way for Greg Halford on 70 minutes.
-In February, he returned to the Conference, on loan with Cambridge United.
-He bagged his first goal in a 1–0 defeat of Woking on 4 March and on 4 April scored a last minute winning goal at the Abbey Stadium against Exeter City.
-He spent mid-March back at Layer Road, playing both legs of the League Trophy Southern Final clash with eventual winners Swansea City.
+Starting the 2005–06 season, Guy joined Gravesend & Northfleet on loan for October; however, after making his debut as a second-half substitute in a 2–2 draw with York City at Stonebridge Road, he played no further part in the club's Conference National campaign.
+Back with Colchester, he got his first start in a Football League Trophy game at Milton Keynes Dons.
+In February, he returned to the Conference on loan with Cambridge United.
+He scored his first goal in a 1–0 defeat of Woking on 4 March and on 4 April scored a last-minute winning goal at the Abbey Stadium against Exeter City.
+He spent mid-March back at Layer Road, playing both legs of the League Trophy Southern final clash with eventual winners Swansea City.

-He spent all of the 2006–07 season with Colchester, who by now were in the Championship.
-He scored his first senior goal in the 2–1 defeat to West Bromwich Albion on 19 August, scoring seconds after coming on for Kemal Izzet.
-Becoming something of a "super-sub", he also scored late goals against Coventry City and league leaders Cardiff City, with the Cardiff game a particular highlight as he came on with the game at 1–1 and he played a key part in winning a penalty as well as scoring the second goal himself.
-Colchester ended the 2006–07 campaign in tenth-place, the best league finish in the club's history.
-Overall his stats of 34 appearances that season betray the fact that he rarely played more than 20 minutes of each match.
+He spent all of the 2006–07 season with Colchester in the Championship.
+He scored his first senior goal in the 2–1 defeat to West Bromwich Albion on 19 August.
+Also, he scored late goals against Coventry City and league leaders Cardiff City.
+Colchester ended the 2006–07 campaign in tenth place, the best league finish in the club's history.
 In July, he signed an extended contract with the club.
-The following season he was called on less frequently, making just 12 appearances.
-In June 2007, Guy was forced to pay a £550 fine after pleading guilty to creating a disturbance in the Colchester town centre the previous month.
-He also received a twelve-month ban for drink driving in July 2008 and a £100 fine for "play" fighting with a friend in a car park.
+The following season he featured less frequently, making only 12 appearances.

+In June 2007, Guy was fined £550 after pleading guilty to creating a disturbance in the Colchester town centre the previous month.
+He also received a twelve-month ban for drink driving in July 2008 and a further £100 fine for fighting in a car park.